|

 - give away possessions

-- articulate specific plans to harm self
+- articulate specific plans to harm self and/or others

 - appear withdrawn